AxonFramework/AxonFramework/axon-5/design-principles.md

   In doing so, we synchronize the three types of buses, whereas for Axon Framework 4, Event Processors are the oddball for this.
 - A Message Handling Component may in turn consist out of other Message Handling Components, if the layering so requires it.
 - We will provide distinct Gateway interfaces for the different types of outward interaction with the Framework.
-  For example, whenever a user sticks to the imperative proramming paradigm, the (regular) `CommandGateway` is used.
+  For example, whenever a user sticks to the imperative programming paradigm, the (regular) `CommandGateway` is used.
   If a users prefers Project Reactor they should use the `ReactorCommandGateway`, clearly defining `Mono`/`Flux` operations.
   And if a user would like to use Kotlin's coroutines, they should wire a distinct `CoroutineCommandGateway`.
   Without doing so, we can not guarantee that we can map the respective context implementations (e.g., `ThreadLocal` or `Context` (Project Reactor)) over to Axon Framework's `ProcessingContext`.